-We are now celebrating the final Fall Festival, Sukkot – the Feat of Tabernacles.
+We are now celebrating the final Fall Festival, Sukkot – the Feast of Tabernacles.
 This is a joyous conclusion to some of the more sobering and serious thoughts Jewish people have considered during Rosh Hashanah and Yom Kippur.
-May I share some of my reelections about Yom Kippur?
+May I share some of my reflections about Yom Kippur?
 The mood of sobriety and seriousness is still in the air for us as Jewish people – so enjoy the piece and your comments are appreciated.

 A Special Yom Kippur